strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 In the file `./api/apiName/config/routes.json` we renamed the `destroy` action to `delete` you will have to update your `routes` and `controller` accordingly.

-If you haven't customized the `destroy` action then just remove it from your controller instead of renaming it.
+If you haven't customized the `destroy` action then remove it from your controller instead of renaming it.

 **Before**